israelpablo/DatoMasivos/Final-project/README.md

 ```
 val startTimeMillis = System.currentTimeMillis()
 ```
-now is necessary separeted the values and we splitting the data in 70% and 30%.
+now it is necessary to separate the values and we split the data in 70% and 30%.
 ```
 val Array(training, test) = dataIndexed.randomSplit(Array(0.7, 0.3))
 ```
-now is necessay create the object Linear Vector Machine.
+now it is necessary to create the object Linear Vector Machine.

 ```
 val supportVM = new LinearSVC().setMaxIter(10).setRegParam(0.1)
 ```
-now is necessary fitting trainingData into the model.
+Now it is necessary to fit trainingData into the model.
 ```
 val model = supportVM.fit(training)
 ```